KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 If the same set of filters need to be applied to several entity objects at the same time, those objects can be gathered together into their own Group object for processing.
 However dev-users should be aware of the limitations surrounding this approach:
 + The Group object must be associated with the Cell object where the entitys will be stamped.
 + The entitys will be stamped onto the Cell together, in a single operation - this means that if some of the entitys need to appear behind a non-filtered entity, while other entitys in the same Group need to appear in front of that entity, the operation will fail:
-  - Either the dev-user will have to separate the entitys into two separate Group objects, with the unfiltered entity in additional Group object whose `order` value lies between that of the two filtered Groups;
+  - Either the dev-user will have to separate the entitys into two separate Group objects, with the unfiltered entity in an additional Group object whose `order` value lies between that of the two filtered Groups;
   - Or the filters will need to be applied to each entity separately, at the entity level.

 Note that while the Group object filtering functionality is very similar to Cell object and entity object functionality, it differs from them in several small-yet-key areas.
 Repo-devs need to be aware that changes in filter functionality in one of these three areas of the code base may need to be reflected in the other two areas.